codelzz/WirelessDT/README.md

 *NOTICES:* WirelessDT can only be executed on Windows System with NVIDIA RTX GPU.
 The suggest GPU hardware is RTX3070 or RTX4090.

-To use WirelessDT, use need to clone both WirelessDT and the WiTracing Unreal Engine (UE) repositories.
+To use WirelessDT, we need to clone both WirelessDT and the WiTracing Unreal Engine (UE) repositories.

 ### STEP 1: Clone WiTracing Unreal Engine Project.